DKeAlvaro/Project-1.2/README.md

 java -jar build/libs/project12.group19.putting-1.0.0.jar
 ```

-JAR supports two arguments:

-- Path to configuration file with surface function, friction values,
-and so on.
-By default, it looks for configuration.properties.
-- Path to configuration file with hits in following format:

-    ```
-    x = 10, y = -10
-    x = 1.0, y = 2
-    x = 3.5, y = 6.5
-    ```
+JAR supports an optional argument - path to configuration file, which by

-The configuration file (`configuration.properties`) is mandatory, but
+default is just `configuration.properties`.
+The configuration file is
-one can be obtained just by copying `configuration.properties.dist` in
+mandatory, but one can be obtained just by copying
-the project directory.
+`configuration.properties.dist` in the project directory.

 After the launch GUI will be presented, where someone has to select
 solver and bot through the menu.
 For unknown reasons on Windows